realmoieen/cose-java/README.md

 ## Building

-Currently setup to build in the NetBeans IDE.
-Automated checking is performed using the [COSE Examples](https://github.com/cose-wg/Examples) as part of the suite.
+Dependencies:

-The examples are located by the following method.
-1) If 'c:\\Projects\\cose\\" exists then it uses that as the directory to look in for the examples.
-2) It expects that the examples are in the same directory as the pom.xml file.
+* [COSE Examples](https://github.com/cose-wg/Examples): the Examples should be in the same parent directory as the pom.xml file.